What Happens If a Cop Hits Your Car

 If you hit a police car, the legal implications can vary depending on the circumstances.
 Much like any other accident, liability depends on the actions of each party.
 For instance, if the officer was parked illegally or otherwise acted negligently, you might not be held fully responsible.

 However, if you were driving recklessly or under the influence, you could face liability and additional legal consequences.
-In either situation, reporting the incident accurately and working with an attorney to clarify your rights and obligations is essential.
+In either situation, reporting the incident accurately and working with a Mississippi personal injury lawyer to clarify your rights and obligations is essential.

 Why You Need Legal Guidance After an Accident Involving Police